BethShip: Bethlehem Shipbuilding Corporation

 Were Safety Rules Ignored at BethShip?

-The U.S. Navy provided a booklet in 1943 that had a guideline of safety standards when using asbestos.
+The U.S. Navy provided a booklet in 1943 with safety standards for using asbestos.
 BethShip received the booklet, but the company was accused of ignoring the rules regarding the proper and safe use of asbestos.

-BethShip also ignored the safety guidelines that stressed the importance of workers wearing safety gear while around asbestos, such as respirators.
+BethShip also ignored the safety guidelines that stressed the importance of workers wearing safety gear, such as respirators, while working around asbestos.
 The company was also accused of neglecting to properly ventilate areas with asbestos.

 BethShip Closes